-This results in irritation of the surrounding soft tissue, often causing pain, redness, swelling, warmth, and sometimes and infection.
+This results in irritation of the surrounding soft tissue, often causing pain, redness, swelling, warmth, and sometimes an infection.
 At Gotham Footcare, the physicians specialize in the treatment of recurring and severe ingrown toenails and specialize in performing ingrown toenail surgery.
-Patients can visit locations in Midtown and Downtown Manhattan.
+If you reside in New York City ingrown toenail patients can visit convenient locations in Midtown and Downtown Manhattan.

+If you suffer from medical conditions that put your feet at high risk, such as diabetes, nerve damage, or poor circulation, make sure to visit Gotham Footcare to ensure the right treatment is provided to you.
 At Gotham Footcare, your doctor will first examine your toe and select the treatment best suited for you.
 X-rays of the affected toe will be taken to rule out the presence of gas produced by bacteria that may result in a bone infection that would require intravenous antibiotics and/ or surgery.

 If an infection is present, an oral and topical antibiotic will be prescribed.
 Sometimes a minor surgical procedure may be performed in the office to ease your pain and remove the offending nail.
-After injecting your toe with a local anesthetic, your doctor will cut out the ingrown portion of the toenail and chemically cauterize the underlying nail matrix (nail root) to prevent that portion of the nail from permanently growing back.
-Most people experience very little pain after surgery and may resume normal activity the next day.
+After injecting your toe with a local anesthetic, your doctor will cut out the ingrown portion of the toenail and chemically cauterize the underlying nail matrix (nail root) to prevent that portion of the nail from ever-growing back permanently.
+After being treated for ingrown toenails New York City patients typically report very little pain after surgery, and may resume normal activity the next day.

 After your procedure, your foot will be wrapped in a light sterile dressing and you will be given a surgical shoe for comfort.